 Postfire Conifer Reforestation Planning Tool

-Current Versions
+Current Interfaces

-The pre-processed version of PostCRPT allows users to simply select a fire to see mapped predictions and download spatial data.
-Includes maps of probability of conifer regeneration, burn severity, high-severity patch size, and vegetation type.
-Includes all fires that burned from 2017-2021 in California and from 2017-2020 in western Oregon.
+The preprocessed interface for PostCRPT allows users to simply select a fire to see mapped predictions and download spatial data.
+It includes maps of probability of conifer regeneration, burn severity, high-severity patch size, and vegetation type.
+It includes all fires with perimeters available in public databases that burned from 1991-2023 in California and Western Oregon.
 Uses the latest version of the conifer regeneration prediction model (0.2b), which was trained on a larger postfire regeneration dataset, uses updated environmental predictors, and has improved predictive accuracy compared to previous versions (see the "About" tab of the tool for details).
-Includes a preliminary version of a customizable postfire reforestation prioritization user interface.The custom-input version of PostCRPT allows users to make predictions within weeks after a fire by uploading fire-perimeter and burn-severity data (e.g., from RAVG or created using Google Earth Engine).
+Includes a simple and customizable postfire reforestation prioritization and planning module.The custom-input interface for PostCRPT allows users to make predictions within weeks after a fire by inputting fire-perimeter and burn-severity data.
+Input data can be obtained from RAVG, or created using Google Earth Engine.
+A sample dataset is also available in the about tab of the tool.
 Includes postfire seed-production and weather scenarios and taxon-specific predictions for fir and pine.
 Uses an older version of the conifer regeneration prediction model (0.123).
 Accounts for effects of seed production only from species included in the Stewart et al. 2021 dataset.

 Overview